chenlinear/chenlinear.github.io/content/posts/20230304-Book-review-Lost-in-Math.md

 See, it helps!
 And nobody's feeling is hurt, I hope.

 And nowadays, it is possible that the difference between two measurements is a sign of new science.
-See [_A tale of two (or more) h's_](https://arxiv.org/abs/2212.04522).
+See [_Constraints on the Hubble constant from Supernova Refsdal's reappearance_](https://arxiv.org/abs/2305.06367).
 Notice the magnitude of $H_0$ in that paper is _not_ the same in the picture above.

 ## §3 More